last updated December 31, 2015

 OK, I know this

-Gore!), we now get to see on a regular basis just how horrible many
+Gore!), we get to see everyone's writing skills on a daily basis and

 be a touchy topic for some people, and I don't mean to offend anyone or

-sound holier-than-thou, so please don't take anything below that
+sound sanctimonious, so please don't take anything below that

 way.
-I know I'm not perfect either.
-All I'm really trying
+I know I'm not perfect either-- spelling is actually my

 to do is impress all my former English teachers. :-)